Digital video recorder: Hard-disk-based DVR

-and 1999 ICDE conference.
-The prototype was developed in 1998 at Prof. Pat Hanrahan's CS488 class: Experiments in Digital Television, and the prototype was demoed to industrial partners including SONY, Intel, and Apple.
+and the 1999 ICDE conference.
+The prototype was developed in 1998 at Pat Hanrahan's CS488 class: Experiments in Digital Television, and the prototype was demoed to industrial partners including Sony, Intel, and Apple.

 Consumer digital video recorders ReplayTV and TiVo were launched at the 1999 Consumer Electronics Show in Las Vegas, Nevada.
 Microsoft also demonstrated a unit with DVR capability, but this did not become available until the end of 1999 for full DVR features in Dish Network's DISHplayer receivers.
 TiVo shipped their first units on March 31, 1999.
 ReplayTV won the "Best of Show" award in the video category with Netscape co-founder Marc Andreessen as an early investor and board member, but TiVo was more successful commercially.
-Ad Age cited Forrester Research as saying that market penetration by the end of 1999 was "less than 100,000."
+Ad Age cited Forrester Research as saying that market penetration by the end of 1999 was "less than 100,000".

+In 2001, Toshiba introduced a combination DVR that allows video recording on both DVD recordable and hard disk drive.

 Legal action by media companies forced ReplayTV to remove many features such as automatic commercial skip and the sharing of recordings over the Internet, but newer devices have steadily regained these functions while adding complementary abilities, such as recording onto DVDs and programming and remote control facilities using PDAs, networked PCs, and Web browsers.

 In contrast to VCRs, hard-disk based digital video recorders make "time shifting" more convenient and also allow for functions such as pausing live TV, instant replay, chasing playback (viewing a recording before it has been completed) and skipping over advertising during playback.

 Many DVRs use the MPEG format for compressing the digital video.
 Video recording capabilities have become an essential part of the modern set-top box, as TV viewers have wanted to take control of their viewing experiences.
 As consumers have been able to converge increasing amounts of video content on their set-tops, delivered by traditional 'broadcast' cable, satellite and terrestrial as well as IP networks, the ability to capture programming and view it whenever they want has become a must-have function for many consumers.